Mirzaagha99/Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity/README.md

  The events that involved Russia, Ukraine and NATO in 2022 highlight how the issues dealt with in this paper are still current and through a serious and in-depth study it is possible to increase the understanding of these phenomena and prevent catastrophic events.

+All simulink schemes are present in the "simulink_scheme" file, before simulating the schemes it is important to run the "linearized.m" file
+The analysis on the equilibrium points and on the open loop system are present in the file: "main.m".
+The bifurcation analysis is present in the file: "bifurcation.m"